AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

    $ brew install cmake
    $ brew link cmake

    You need at least version 3.x or higher.

 Setting up the Python Environment
 ---------------------------------

 ..
 Note:: The following instructions recommend installing all the required python packages in the user ``~/Library/Python`` folder.
 This has the benefit that no ``sudo`` command is required to install and run Basilisk, and the user Python folder can readily be replaced if needed.
 If you are familiar with python you can install in other locations as well.

 ..
-Note:: If you wish to use the HomeBrew version of python, or generally have multiple copies of python installed on your system, configure the CMake Python paths as described in :ref:`configureBuild` after following these instructions.
+Note:: If you wish to use the HomeBrew version of python, or generally have multiple copies of python installed on your system, configure the CMake Python paths as described in :ref:`customPython` after following these instructions.

 ..
 Note:: We suggest you remove any other python packages (such as Anaconda), or change the path in your terminal shell if you really want to keep it.